 Justin Sherwood Named New Bemidji Fire Chief

-The Bemidji Fire Department has named Justin Sherwood as the new fire chief.
+The Bemidji Fire Department has named Justin Sherwood as their new fire chief.

-Former Fire Chief David Hoefer retired on December 31st of last year and Chris Loebs is currently serving as the interim fire chief.
+Sherwood, who has almost 20 years of fire service, currently serves as the fire department captain and will take on his new role as fire chief on Feb.
+28.

-Sherwood, who has almost twenty years of fire service currently serves as the fire department captain and will take on his new role as fire chief on February 28th.
+Former fire chief David Hoefer retired on Dec.
+31 of last year, and Chris Loebs is currently serving as the interim fire chief.

 The department is also looking for a full-time firefighter employee.